Jesse Pomeroy: Early life

 Jesse Harding Pomeroy was born on November 29, 1859, in Charlestown, Massachusetts, the second child of Thomas Jesse Pomeroy and Ruth Ann Snowman.
 His father was a butcher and Civil War Veteran, and his mother was a seamstress.
 For the first six months, (Note: While some accounts have claimed that Pomeroy was born with harelip, author John Marr described such details as "over-zealous journalism".)
 Pomeroy suffered from an unknown illness or infection.
+(Note: Contemporary reports have listed different causes.
+Pomeroy's mother blamed the illness on an allergic reaction to a smallpox vaccine, while others claimed it was a viral infection.)
 While he eventually recovered, he was left with a deformed right eye that lacked any noticeable pupil and iris.
-Pomeroy had a close relationship with his mother, Pomeroy's father was a known alcoholic and extremely abusive towards his family.
+While Pomeroy had a close relationship with his mother, Pomeroy's father was a known alcoholic and extremely abusive towards his family.
 The elder Pomeroy would frequently abuse young Pomeroy, sometimes stripping his son naked, and severely beating him.

 As a child, Pomeroy was described as a loner, and often preferred solitary activities away from others.
-Throughout his youth, Pomeroy would suffer from severe headaches, episodes of vertigo, and sudden mood swings.
+Throughout his youth, Pomeroy would suffer from severe headaches, episodes of vertigo, epileptic-like symptoms, and sudden mood swings.
+During this time, Pomeroy began exhibiting disturbing behavior.
+On one occasion, when Ruth had purchased a pair of lovebirds, she later discovered them with their heads twisted off.